-Burgers have seen a renaissance of sorts in Sydney over the last few years, with the likes of Neil Perry’s Rockpool Bar and Grill, and later, Justin North’s Charlie & Co, bringing upmarket, quality burgers to the local food scene.
+Burgers have seen a renaissance of sorts in Sydney over the last few years, with the likes of Neil Perry’s Rockpool Bar and Grill, and later, Justin North’s The Burger Shed and Warren Turnbull’s CHUR Burger, bringing upmarket, quality burgers to the local food scene.
 I was curious to see how the original, classic USA version compared, and an upcoming New York business trip offered the perfect opportunity to do some burger tasting.

 A bit of research (the Saveur # 122, Burger Bible issue is a great reference) and some discussions with my NYC foodie friends confirm that there are quite a few burger experiences to be had.
 Here goes.

 I’m ravenous.
 It’s 11:15pm.
 Due to the fickle weather flying into JFK, my brief one hour flight from Toronto to New York had turned into five uncomfortable hours caged in a small aircraft.
 It didn’t help that I’d not eaten lunch, there was no food, and each passenger was rationed to half a glass of water..
 Yes, much fun.. but I digress.